Herne Bay: Religion

 The Church of England has two parishes in Herne Bay: Christ Church with St Andrew's, and St Martin's with St Peter's.
 The Catholic Church of Our Lady of the Sacred Heart is in Clarence Road.
-There are Baptist churches in Spenser Road and in Reynolds Close.
+There is a Baptist church in the High Street.
 There is a United (Methodist and United Reformed) Church in Mortimer Street.
 There is also a United Reformed Church in The Meadows, Broomfield.
 Herne Bay Salvation Army Corps is based in Richmond Street.
 The Canopy Church is in South Road.
 The Beacon Church meets at Briary School, Greenhill, Herne Bay.
 Herne Bay Evangelical Free Church meets in Sunnyhill Road.
 Herne Bay Christian Spiritualist Church is in Avenue Road.

 Culture

 Herne Bay Festival happens every August with ten days of almost every event being free, including live music, performance, creative commissions, cultural treats, family fun, workshops, competitions, walks, talks, exhibitions and family entertainment.

 Other summer events include Happy Days, a programme of bandstand concerts and family entertainment, Herne Bay Carnival through the town centre, a travelling funfair at the Memorial Park and Herne Bay Bus Rally.
 Each summer, the council runs a gardening competition, "Herne Bay in Bloom", which encourages residents and businesses to keep the town looking well presented.

 The town is home to the Herne Bay Little Theatre, a playmakers drama society and member of the Little Theatre Guild of Great Britain who have a 72-seat theatre in Bullers Avenue.
 In 2007, the theatre won a large grant from the Big Lottery Fund to renovate and extend their building and provide improved disabled access.
 The theatre also has an active youth theatre and between them, they put on at least eight productions every year including a pantomime.
 Theatrecraft, a local theatre group, produce three shows a year including an annual pantomime at the King's Hall theatre.
 Other groups and touring companies often put productions on at the open-air 'Theatre in the Park' on the grounds of Strode Park House in Herne.
 Between the 1960s and the 1990s The Herne Bay Operatic Society contributed to the town and its cultural life, performing regularly at The King's Hall and also at The Marlowe Theatre, Canterbury.
 As theatrical tastes changed the society morphed into The Herne Bay Musical Theatre Society.

 The town's only cinema, the Kavanagh, is part of a Greco-inspired building that incorporates the Heron's swimming pool and the council offices.
-There are a number of drinking venues, especially in the town centre and on the seafront.
-There are nightclubs, social clubs and many pubs, including one in the recently renovated seafront bandstand.